MARQUEZ93/reduxSS/README.md

 * Acquire youtube API key from Google's Developers Console.
 * Install lodash & youtube api search as dependecies.
 * Make youtube API searches based upon user input.
 * Use lodash's dbounce method.
-This function updates the app at an even pace, so as to prevent the app from re-rendering too many times and appearing glitchy as the user types in the search bar.
+This function updates the app at an even pace.
+Dbounce prevents the app from re-rendering too many times, and prevents it from appearing glitchy to the user.
-* Pass a callback method from the top component to its child (videolist), and then pass this method to videolist's child (videolistItem).
-This callback method changes state of the top component.
-When the top component's state changes, it renders, and renders all of its children (and their children).
+* Pass a callback method from the entry component to its child (videolist).
+Pass this method to videolist's child (videolistItem).
+This callback method changes the state of the entry component.
+When the entry component's state changes, it renders, and subsequently renders all of its children (and their children etc).